DISCOVERING "LES TISSUS FRANÇAIS" MEANS PASSING THROUGH A 17TH-CENTURY SLUM...

 Adapted from a plan of 1676 / zoom |

-- Rue Beauregard ("beautiful view") refers to the slope from which one saw the countryside beyond the city wall, and rue de Cléry, which connected neighboring gates, brought the name Le Sentier ("The Path").
+Rue Beauregard ("beautiful view") refers to the slope from which one saw the countryside beyond the city wall, and rue de Cléry, which led to a neighboring gate, brought the name Le Sentier ("The Path").

 * * *